Robin-Castellani/Website-Monitor/README.md

 the previous sha256 hash with the current one.

 ## Configuration
-1. Install Python 3.7.7 and every library in `requirements.txt` with `pip install -r requirements.txt`.
+1. Install Python 3.7.7 (or Python 3.8.5) and every library in `requirements.txt` with `pip install -r requirements.txt`.

 2. Websites to be monitored are listed in  `websites.csv`.
    Write the website you want to monitor here.